Environment variables in Compose

 image: "webapp:${TAG}"

-If you have multiple environment variables, you can substitute them by adding them to a default environment variable file named .env or by providing a path to your enviroment variables file using the --env-file command line option
+If you have multiple environment variables, you can substitute them by adding them to a default environment variable file named .env

 If an environment variable is not set, Compose substitutues with an empty string.
-In the example above, if TAG is not set, the value for the image option is webapp:
+In the example above, if TAG

-You can set default values for environment variables using a .env file, which Compose automatically looks for in project directory (parent folder of your Compose file).
-Values set in the shell enviroment override those set in the .env file
+file, which Compose automatically looks for in project directory (parent folder of your Compose file).
+Values set in the shell enviroment override those set in the .env

 Note when using docker stack deploy

-Both $VARIABLE and ${VARIABLE} syntax are supported.
-Additionally when using the 2.1 file formatopen in new window, it is possible to provide inline default values using typical shell syntax:
+syntax are supported.
+Additionally when using the 2.1 file format, it is possible to provide inline default values using typical shell syntax:

-• ${VARIBALE:-default}: evaluates to default if VARIABLE is uset or empty in the environment
+is uset or empty in the environment${VARIABLE-default}

-• ${VARIABLE-default}: evaluates to default only if VARIABLE is unset in the environment
+is unset in the environment

-Other extended shell-syntax features, such as ${VARIABLE/foo/bar}, are not supported
+Other extended shell-syntax features, such as ${VARIABLE/foo/bar}

-You can use a $$ (double-dollar sign) when your configuration needs a literal dollar sign.
-This also prevents Compose from interpolating a value, so a $$ allows you to refer to enviroment variables that you don’t want processed by Compose
+(double-dollar sign) when your configuration needs a literal dollar sign.
+This also prevents Compose from interpolating a value, so a $$

 web: